PiSupply/PiJuice/Software/README.md

 The watchdog timer has a configurable time-out.
 It defines the time after which it will power cycle if it doesn't receive a heartbeat signal.
 The time step is in minutes so the minimum time-out period is one minute and the maximum is 65535 minutes.
 The number can be any whole number between one and 65535.
 If you set the time to zero the watchdog timer will be disabled.

+**System task enabled** - Check this box to enable one or more of the following options:
+**Watchdog** - You can set a delay here in minutes (maximum of 65535) as to when to power cycle the Raspberry Pi when a heartbeat signal is not detected anymore.
+Usually this would occur when the system has crashed.
+**Wakeup on charge** - Set a percentage battery value when to wakeup the Raspberry Pi whilst on charge.
+Usually this value would be high, between 90-100%.
+This is usually used in-conjunction with "Minimum charge".
+**Minimum charge** - Set a minimum battery percentage level to safely shutdown the Raspberry Pi when the battery is below this value.
+Low values should be typically between 5-10%.
+NOTE: The type of system shutdown can be set under "System Events" under "Low charge" menu.
+**Minimum battery voltage** - Set a minimum battery voltage level to safely shutdown the Raspberry Pi when below the set level.
+Note: The type of system shutdown can be set under "System Events" under "Low battery voltage" menu.

 ### System Events Menu

 ![System Events Menu](https://user-images.githubusercontent.com/16068311/35161235-7d31d544-fd37-11e7-92b4-dc0ccab55c56.png "System Events Menu")

 This is the system events menu tab.
 It allows you to trigger events for certain scenarios such as low charge, low voltage and more.
-Each paramater has a couple of preset options to choose from, and also you can select options from the "user scripts" tab which allows you to trigger your own custom scripts when certain system events occur for maximum flexibility.
+Each parameter has a couple of preset options to choose from, and also you can select options from the "user scripts" tab which allows you to trigger your own custom scripts when certain system events occur for maximum flexibility.

 * **Low charge**.
-System task monitors charge level and generates this event when charge drops below configurable threshold.
+System task monitors charge level and generates this event when charge drops below configurable threshold as set in "System Task"
 * **Low battery voltage**.
-This event is generated when battery voltage drops below configurable threshold.
+This event is generated when battery voltage drops below configurable threshold as set in "System Task"
 * **No power**.
 System task generates this event when power source disappears and system is powered only with energy from battery.
 * **Watchdog reset**.
 If watchdog reset happened for some reason PiJuice raises watchdog reset fault flag that system task can detect immediately after boot.
 * **Button power off**.
 This event is raised after boot if there was power off triggered by button press.
 * **Forced power off**.
 If there was forced power off caused by loss of energy (battery voltage approached cut-off threshold), PiJuice raises forced power off fault flag that system task can detect immediately after boot.
 * **Forced sys power off**.
 This event is raised if there was forced system switch turn off caused by loss of energy.

 #### System Functions

+* **NO_FUNC** - Do nothing when system event is triggered.
-* **HALT**.
-System is halted.
+* **SYS_FUNC_HALT** - System is halted
-* **HALT AND POWER OFF**.
-System halts, 5V regulator and system switch are set off.
+* **SYS_FUNC_HALT_POW_OFF** - System halts and 5V power regulator and system switch are set to off
-* **SYSTEM SWITCH OFF AND HALT**.
-System is halted, System switch is set off and system halts.
+* **SYS_FUNC_SYS_OFF_HALT** - System is halted and system switch is set to off and system halts
-* **REBOOT**.
-System reboots.
+* **SYS_FUNC_REBOOT** - System reboots
+* **USER_EVENT** - Script will not be processed by system task
+* **USER_FUNCX** - Run a custom script as set in "User Scripts"

 ### User Scripts menu